Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 #### JSX Rules

-- return single element (one parent element)
+- return single element (one parent element); we cannot return more than one element for example: there is a <div> element and allowed by another <h2>, In this case we will end up with errors.
+Or there is work around where you can wrap a parent div with all your element inside of that div.

   - semantics section/article
   - Fragment - let's us group elements without adding extra nodes